awsdocs/amazon-rds-user-guide/doc_source/USER_Tagging.md

 + Creating a read replica\.
 + Copying a DB snapshot\.

 In most cases, tags aren't copied by default\.
 However, when you restore a DB instance from a DB snapshot, RDS checks whether you specify new tags\.
 If yes, the new tags are added to the restored DB instance\.
-If there are no new tags, RDS looks for the tags from the source DB instance for the DB snapshot, and then adds those tags to the restored DB instance\.
+If there are no new tags, RDS looks for the tags from the source DB instance for the DB snapshot\.
+RDS then adds those tags to the restored DB instance\.

 To prevent tags from source DB instances from being added to restored DB instances, we recommend that you specify new tags when restoring a DB instance\.

 **Note**
-If you include a value for the `--tag-key` parameter of the [create\-db\-snapshot](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-snapshot.html) AWS CLI command \(or supply at least one tag to the [CreateDBSnapshot](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBSnapshot.html) API operation\) then RDS doesn't copy tags from the source DB instance to the new DB snapshot\.
-This functionality applies even if the source DB instance has the `--copy-tags-to-snapshot` \(`CopyTagsToSnapshot`\) option enabled\.
-If you take this approach, you can create a copy of a DB instance from a DB snapshot and avoid adding tags that don't apply to the new DB instance\.
-After you create your DB snapshot using the AWS CLI `create-db-snapshot` command \(or the `CreateDBSnapshot` Amazon RDS API operation\), you can then add tags as described later in this topic\.
+In some cases, you might include a value for the `--tag-key` parameter of the [create\-db\-snapshot](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-snapshot.html) AWS CLI command\.
+Or you might supply at least one tag to the [CreateDBSnapshot](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBSnapshot.html) API operation\.
+In these cases, RDS doesn't copy tags from the source DB instance to the new DB snapshot\.
+This functionality applies even if the source DB instance has the `--copy-tags-to-snapshot` \(`CopyTagsToSnapshot`\) option turned on\.
+If you take this approach, you can create a copy of a DB instance from a DB snapshot\.
+This approach avoids adding tags that don't apply to the new DB instance\.
+You create your DB snapshot using the AWS CLI `create-db-snapshot` command \(or the `CreateDBSnapshot` RDS API operation\)\.
+After you create your DB snapshot, you can add tags as described later in this topic\.

 ## Tutorial: Use tags to specify which DB instances to stop<a name="Tagging.RDS.Autostop"></a>